Death Wish (2018 film): Casting

 After the completed script lay dormant for 3 years, it was brought back up in March 2016, when Metro-Goldwyn-Mayer Pictures (MGM) announced that Aharon Keshales and Navot Papushado would direct the film.
 Willis was chosen for the role of Paul Kersey.
 Others that were considered for the role were Russell Crowe, Matt Damon, Will Smith, Brad Pitt, Liam Neeson, Kurt Russell, Michael Keaton, Christopher Lambert, Dennis Quaid, Richard Gere, Mel Gibson, Harrison Ford, Don Johnson, Peter Weller, Ron Perlman, Stephen Lang, Michael Biehn, Tommy Lee Jones, Jeff Bridges and Arnold Schwarzenegger.

 In May, Keshales and Papushado quit the project after MGM declined to allow them to rewrite Joe Carnahan's original script, which had been approved by Willis.
 In June, Eli Roth signed on to direct, with the script being rewritten by Scott Alexander and Larry Karaszewski.
 On August 25, 2016, Vincent D'Onofrio was cast alongside Willis to play Paul Kersey's brother, while Dean Norris also joined the film.
 On October 7, 2016, Kimberly Elise and Camila Morrone were cast in the film to play Detective Jackson and Jordan Kersey.
 Later on October 17, 2016, Ronnie Gene Blevins was cast in the film.

 Filming

 Principal photography began in September 2016 in Chicago, Illinois.
 In October 2016, filming began in Montreal, Quebec, Canada.

 Release

-In June 2017, it was announced that Annapurna Pictures would distribute the film on behalf of MGM and release it on November 22, 2017.
-In October 2017, it was announced that the film's release was being delayed until March 2, 2018 and that MGM would handle the film's distribution in the United States, with Annapurna handling its international distribution.
+In June 2017, it was announced that Annapurna Pictures would distribute Death Wish on behalf of MGM, and release it on November 22, 2017.
+In October 2017, it was announced that the film's release was being delayed until March 2, 2018, which MGM would instead distribute; through a joint-venture with Annapurna, the latter's marketing and distribution team contributed with financing and campaigning.
 (Note: Death Wish is the first film released by MGM through their joint distribution venture with Annapurna (later rebranded as United Artists Releasing).
 It is also the first film distributed by MGM since Hot Tub Time Machine (2010), as well as the first film to be exclusively credited to MGM since The Other End of the Line (2008).)